-Click here for more information on the Novel Coronavirus (COVID-19) outbreak and to access resources available for patients, providers, parents, workers, employers, and more.
+Click here for more information on the Novel Coronavirus (COVID-19) pandemic and to access resources available for patients, providers, parents, workers, employers, and more.

-If you or a loved are experiencing COVID-19 symptoms or if you think you have been exposed to COVID-19, you should first call your health care provider.
-If you don't have a primary care provider, here are some resources:
+If you or a loved one are experiencing COVID-19 symptoms or if you think you have been exposed to COVID-19, contact your health care provider.
+Those without a primary care provider can access more information through the following resources:

 - Montana's HELP Line (run and staffed by Montanans): 1-800-332-8425

 - The Montana University System has issued a mental health toolkit to support students in distress during these challenging times.
 The toolkit is available here.

 - Disaster Distress Hotline: 1-800-985-5990 or text TalkWithUs to 66746

 - The Montana Coalition Against Domestic and Sexual Violence is available by phone at 406-443-779 or 888-404-7794, as well as by email at firstname.lastname@example.org.

 Do you need information on COVID-19 testing or have a question about a patient's symptoms?

 - Information on testing in Montana is available here.

 - Both COVID-19 testing and sample review are available 7 days a week.
 For questions regarding testing, call Montana's testing hotline 24/7: 1-800-821-7284.